joaofgoncalves/rsegm/README.md

 -   **FH + mean shift hybrid segmentation**\
     A two-stage approach combining FH over-segmentation with region-level Mean Shift refinement to merge spectrally similar regions efficiently, producing object-like segments well suited for OBIA workflows.

+-   **Mean Shift segmentation**\
+    A pixel-domain mean-shift filtering and clustering method that produces smooth, spectrally homogeneous segments but with higher computational cost, best suited for small to medium-sized images.

+-   **Baatz–Schäpe multiresolution segmentation**\
+    A classical OBIA algorithm that iteratively merges adjacent regions based on spectral heterogeneity and shape criteria, producing high-quality multi-scale objects at the expense of higher runtime.

+-   **Fast Baatz–Schäpe multiresolution segmentation**\
+    An optimized variant of the Baatz–Schäpe algorithm using efficient region bookkeeping and priority-queue merging to achieve substantially faster performance on small to medium rasters.

+-   **SEEDS superpixel segmentation**\
+    A hierarchical, histogram-based superpixel method that starts from a regular grid and refines boundaries via local block moves, designed for speed, locality, and tile-friendly large-raster processing.

 All methods return a single-layer raster where each cell contains an integer segment identifier.

 **Example**